dqhntt/Language_Learning_Sudoku_App/README.md

 **Examples:**

 - Given a cell selected by the player,
+  - Its row/column/subgrid will be highlighted with a different colour than when it's not selected. {+ [ IMPLEMENTED ] +}
   - When it's filled in a way not in accordance with the rules of the game, that cell will be highlighted with a different colour than when it’s correct or empty. {+ [ IMPLEMENTED ] +}
   - When it’s filled correctly, that cell’s colour will be the same as when it’s empty. {+ [ IMPLEMENTED ] +}
-- When a row/column/subgrid is completed correctly, it will be highlighted with a different colour when that cell is selected than when it's not. {+ [ IMPLEMENTED ] +}
 - When the game play is completed correctly,
     - The word buttons will be disabled and the contents of the cells will become read-only. {+ [ IMPLEMENTED ] +}